-We have reviewed the Company's charter documents and the corporate proceedings taken by the Company in connection with the issuance and sale of the Shares.
-Based on such review, we are of the opinion that the Shares have been duly authorized, and if, as and when issued in accordance with the Registration Statement and the related prospectus (as amended and supplemented through the date of issuance) will be legally issued, fully paid and nonassessable.
+We have reviewed Odetics' charter documents and the corporate proceedings taken by Odetics in connection with the issuance and sale of the Shares.
+Based on such review, we are of the opinion that the Shares have been duly authorized, and are legally issued, fully paid and nonassessable.